izzyjosh/django-password-generator/README.md

 # Problem This Project Solves

-It help the user to store password safely
+It help the user to store password safely,
-It also help user to recall password
+It also help user to recall password,
-It help users to generate strong password
+It help users to generate strong password,
 For each password ,the place it will be used must be specified which is the site .